RUSSIAN

 OUR GENERATION DECIDES HOW INTERNET WILL LOOK LIKE |

-The Internet Governance Forums have been held around the world since 2005 under the auspices of the United Nations, where representatives of business, academic community, government bodies and expert community discuss topical issues of the World Wide Web's development.
+The Youth Russian Internet Governance Forum is part of the global Internet Governance Forum (IGF) that have been held around the world since 2005 under the auspices of the United Nations, where representatives of business, academic community, government bodies and expert community discuss topical issues of the World Wide Web's development.

 Russian students and young professionals will once again become full participants in the global discussion - their opinions will be heard and taken into account due to the Forum.